rodhis/next-blog/postsDB/next-correct-usage.md

 ## 5. Forget Loading Spinners with State

-Use `loading.tsx` in routes with Suspense instead.
+Use "loading.tsx" in routes with Suspense instead.
 It's clean, performant, and already integrated with the framework's flow:

 ```typescript
 // app/products/loading.tsx